Taíno: Culture

 The Taíno played a ceremonial ball game called batey.
-Opposing teams had 10 to 30 players per team and used a solid rubber ball.
+There were 10 to 30 players per team, and a solid rubber ball was used.
 Normally, the teams were composed of men, but occasionally women played the game as well.
-The Classic Taíno played in the village's center plaza or on especially designed rectangular ball courts called batey.
+The Classic Taíno played in the village's centre plaza or on especially designed rectangular ball courts called batey.
 Games on the batey are believed to have been used for conflict resolution between communities.
 The most elaborate ball courts are found at chiefdom boundaries.
 Often, chiefs made wagers on the possible outcome of a game.

-Taíno spoke an Arawakan language and used an early form of proto-writing in the form of petroglyph, as found in Taíno archeological sites in the West Indies.
+Taíno spoke an Arawakan language and used an early form of proto-writing in the form of petroglyph, as found in Taíno archaeological sites in the West Indies.
 Some words they used, such as barbacoa ("barbecue"), hamaca ("hammock"), kanoa ("canoe"), tabaco ("tobacco"), sabana (savanna), and juracán ("hurricane"), have been incorporated into other languages.

 For warfare, the men made wooden war clubs, which they called macanas.
 It was about one inch thick and was similar to the coco macaque.
 The Taínos decorated and applied war paint to their face to appear fierce toward their enemies.
 They ingested substances at religious ceremonies and invoked zemis.